CATALPAresearch/multiple-true-false-question-generation/readme.md

 **Citation of the Dataset**

-* Seidel, Niels, & Menze, Dennis.
-(2022).
-Data and Analysis of Reading and Assessment Activities in Moodle (1.0) [Data set].
-Zenodo. https://doi.org/10.5281/zenodo.7300070
+* xxx

-The source code and data are maintained at GitHub: https://github.com/nise/delfi22
+The source code and data are maintained at GitHub: https://github.com/D2L2/multiple-true-false-question-generation

 **Contact**